About

 Stevona Elem-Rogers is a writer, educator, and cultural worker who tells the truth about Black women's lives, with a love that wants us seen.
 Felt.
 Known.
 Named.

-Described as a “Toni Morrison–Gangsta Boo hybrid,” her distinct voice moves through writing, public dialogue, and cultural projects that center Black women’s brilliance, complexity, and the everyday acts that shape our survival and joy.
+Her unique voice has been described as a “Toni Morrison–Gangsta Boo hybrid,” blending literary depth with the raw genius and humor of Southern storytelling.
+Through writing, dialogue, and cultural projects, she centers Black women’s brilliance, complexity, and the everyday acts that shape survival and joy.

-She is the creater of Black Women Are For Grown-Ups (BWAFGU), a nationally recognized campaign turned living archive, and launched the first Little Free Library in the U.S. dedicated entirely to books by Black women, with early support from literary icons Nikki Giovanni and Sonia Sanchez.
+She is the creator of project Black Women Are For Grown-Ups (BWAFGU), a nationally celebrated t-shirt campaign that has evolved into a living archive, amplifying the stories and histories of Black women.
+Among its signature projects is the first Little Free Library in the U.S. dedicated entirely to books by Black women, with early support from icons Nikki Giovanni and Sonia Sanchez.

-Her work has been featured in The New York Times with Cleo Wade, in i-D Magazine profiling Solange Knowles, and in in Essence, where her love letter, “Dear New Orleans” became the Festival’s 30th anniversary cover story.
-Her work has been recognized by institutions such as Saint Heron, the Amistad Research Center, and the Schomburg Center for Research in Black Culture.
+Her work has appeared in The New York Times with Cleo Wade, in i-D Magazine profiling Solange Knowles for the cover, and in Essence, where her love letter, "Dear New Orleans," became the Festival’s 30th anniversary cover story.
+Her vision has been recognized by cultural institutions including Saint Heron, the Amistad Research Center, and the Schomburg Center for Research in Black Culture, and she is often called on to guide dialogue with leaders such as Janelle Monáe and Nikole Hannah-Jones.